harmlessprince/taocomerce-docs/src/api-endpoints/order/fetch-orders.md

 ---
-title: Fetch orders
+title: Fetch Orders
 ---

-# Fetch orders
+# Fetch Orders

 ## 📌 Description
 This API retrieves a list of placed orders based on various filter parameters.